pinkest-nekomata/LaDS-Lore-Project/Items and Tech/Connoisseur's Menu.md

 * Plus half a **soul**
 	* The 10.5 grams is a reference to the idea that a soul weighs 21 grams ([Wikipedia](https://en.wikipedia.org/wiki/21_grams_experiment)), so 10.5 is exactly half.
 (They trade half their souls in [[Beyond Cloudfall]].)

+The message, "I'm waiting for you", seems to hint that this is a romantic gesture during the time before Sylus and MC reconnect.
 # Special services:
 * (1) Assassination
 * (2) Arms Deals